garretfick/garretfick.github.io/_posts/2018-05-23-unsynchronized-multimaster-primary-key.md

 1. easy to query (compare to encoded UUIDs)

 However, they do have a significant disadvantage compare to other solutions if you have multiple masters.
-The autoincrementing integer must be unique, and if you have multiple masters, you need to ensure that both masters don't create the same value - that is, the database must synchronize on every insert.
+The auto-incrementing integer must be unique, and if you have multiple masters, you need to ensure that both masters don't create the same value - that is, the database must synchronize on every insert.
-This synchornization defeats part of the purpose of allowing multiple masters.
+This synchronization defeats part of the purpose of allowing multiple masters.

-It is possible to have non-overlapping autoincrementing keys without synchronization on every insert?
+It is possible to have non-overlapping auto-incrementing keys without synchronization on every insert?

 Yes - use custom sequences to increment by more than 1 and then set each master with a different starting point: